Q&A - Digital or FM

 Not really.
 DAB (Digital Audio Broadcasting) is the brand name of one of several technical systems for distributing digital sound broadcasting wirelessly.
 The other systems now recognized by the International Telecommunications Union are DRM (Digital Radio Mondiale), HD Radio (Mexico & the U.S.) and ISDB-T (Japan).

+DVB-T2 Lite which is a spin-off from the digital terrestrial television system DVB-T2.
 Since 2013 China has developed its own digital radio standard CDR.
-Now on the agenda is also DVB-T2 Lite which is a spin-off from the digital terrestrial television system DVB-T2.
-Adding to this there is digital radio transmitted via satellites and increasingly worldwide via Internet (fixed or mobile broadband) on 3G, 4G LTE etc.
+Adding to this there is digital radio transmitted via satellites and increasingly worldwide Internet (fixed, wifi or mobile broadband 4G) etc.

 3. Are many countries making a transition to digital radio?

-Today, you will find FM radio in 200 countries.
+Today, you will find FM radio in 220 countries.
 It is a world standard.
 No country has so far set a date to ”switch-off” FM.
+Norway has closed its national FM network but still local radio is on FM.
 So far, in a limited number of countries, in Western Europe and Australia, DAB systems are operational, but still FM networks are running as before.

 There are no an international plans for completely closing the FM band, nor on national basis in any country.
 (See also item 7 below).